uwerrrr/employee-creator/README.md

 - You can access the project by following this [link](https://oscar-employeecreator.onrender.com).
   - The frontend, backend and database are deployed using [render.com](https://render.com).
+  - Please access the deployed version with <u>Chromium-based browsers</u> like Chrome for best experience.
-  - **Important**: The backend is deployed with a free tier, so the initial load may take up to 2 minutes if it's waking up from sleep mode.
+  - <u>**!!
+Important**</u>: The backend is deployed with a free tier, so the initial load may take up to 2 minutes if it's waking up from sleep mode.

 ### Screenshots